-- 1. Conducting interviews with management to obtain an understanding of the calculation of cost to retail ratio in the calculation system of retail inventory method and determining whether it has been consistently applied in the comparative periods of financial statements; - 2.
-Checking randomly whether the merchandise information has been properly approved and attached with relevant evidence whenever merchandise information is created or changed; - 3.
+1. Conducting interviews with management to obtain an understanding of the calculation of cost to retail ratio in the calculation system of retail inventory method and determining whether it has been consistently applied in the comparative periods of financial statements;

+- 2. Checking randomly whether the merchandise information has been properly approved and relevant evidence was attached whenever the merchandise information is created or changed; - 3.
 Confirming whether the records of cost of inventory purchased in POS are transferred to ERP periodically and completely and the records could not be changed manually; and - 4.
 Checking the computation for the correctness of cost to retail ratio.